IbrahimParkar/Code_Clause/Churn_Prediction_in_Telecom_Industry_using_Logistic_Regression/README.md

 Key findings:

 1. Customers with a longer tenure and those with two-month contracts are less likely to churn.
-2. Having DSL internet service reduces the probability of churn.
+2. Having a DSL internet service reduces the probability of churn.
 3. Total charges, monthly contracts, fiber optic internet services, and seniority can lead to higher churn rates.

 Further exploration and analysis are recommended to understand the underlying reasons behind these patterns.
 Possible hypotheses include: